-All toys and stuffed animals should be kept at home or in the car.
+All toys and stuffed animals should be kept at home or in the car unless approved for nap time for children in PS and JK. .
 Rollerblades, skateboards, electronic games and gadgets, playing or trading cards of any kind, makeup, cell phones, i-pods or other home electronic devices, real or toy weapons, and other hazardous toys are forbidden at school or on school grounds.
 These items will be confiscated and parents will be notified immediately.
 Further action may be warranted.
-Do not let your child bring these items to school for any reason.